sambent15/PanneauxClassifier/README.md

-# PanneauxClassifier

-Samy Bentayeb

-Cécile Bocquet

-Raphaël Lorenzo-Louis
+# Classifiying French Traffic Signs using CNNs

-Jorge Mellado
+Samy Bentayeb, Cécile Bocquet, Raphaël Lorenzo-Louis, Jorge Mellado

 This repository contains code files and dataset used in our final project for on the Deep Learning course of the M2 TIDE at Paris 1 - Panthéon Sorbonne University